Opinion is divided.

 I don’t think anyone absolutely NEEDS to do a rehearsal, and I know that on the day, everyone will do pretty much what I tell them.
 BUT if it’s a big production number, with flower girls and bridesmaids and multiple contributors, then I think it’s worth taking the time to ‘block it out’.
 Or as we say in plain English, work out who stands where and says what, when.

-Rehearsals can be a bit of a scheduling nightmare, with bridesmaids flying in from other parts of the world, and best men not being able to be there, but even if it’s just the three of us, it’s well worth taking half an hour so that you know how you’re going to come in, and where you’re going to stand, and how you’re going to speak your vows.
+Wedding rehearsals can be a scheduling nightmare, with bridesmaids flying in from other parts of the world, and best men not being able to be there, but even if it’s just the three of us, it’s well worth taking half an hour so that you know how you’re going to come in, and where you’re going to stand, and how you’re going to speak your vows.
 And it’s also a chance to work out how you’re going to look one another in the eye, while holding the left hand of the person opposite you, and slipping a ring onto their finger…

 So what I generally recommend is that you just come over to my place and we go through it together, and afterwards, you can brief everyone else in your own time.
 It’s much easier, you can actually practice speaking your vows without anyone else being there to overhear them, and it solves all the logistical problems.